Skip To Main Content

 Moment 6 | Barnes, Williams Become FIU's First NFL Draft Picks - 4.29.07

-FIU looks ahead at a historic milestone as Antwan Barnes and Chandler Williams became the first Panthers selected in the NFL Draft in 2007.
+FIU looks back at a historic milestone as Antwan Barnes and Chandler Williams became the first Panthers selected in the NFL Draft in 2007.
 Both Miami natives enjoyed standout careers at FIU, earning multiple All-Sun Belt honors while establishing themselves among the program's all-time greats.
 Barnes finished his career as FIU's all-time leader in sacks and tackles for loss before impressing scouts with a remarkable performance at the 2007 NFL Combine.

 He became the first Panther ever drafted when the Baltimore Ravens selected him in the fourth round, while Williams followed later in the seventh round to the Kansas City Chiefs.
 Their selections marked a defining moment for FIU Football and helped establish the program's credibility on the national stage.